The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Problem Formulation

 \subsection{Constraints}

 While maximising the above objectives, the generated execution must also remain physically and logically feasible.
-We therefore seek to measure from only the given video, and avoid (i.e. minimise) violations of four constraints -- the first two are related to the space in the scene and the second two are the semantics of objects and causal actions.
+We therefore seek to measure from only the given video, and avoid (i.e. minimise) violations of three constraints -- the first is related to the space in the scene and the other two are the semantics of objects and causal actions, respectively.
+We explain the high-level concepts below, and defer the exact implementation details, based on annotations, to Sec~\ref{sec:evaluation_metrics}.

-First, the collision in the 3D scene between concurrent working agents.
-Agents should not be occupying the same space at one time.
-We measure conflicts in the space through the collision rate:
+\paragraph{Spatial Collision.} We measure the collision in the 3D scene between concurrent working agents.
+Agents should not be occupying the same space at one time, and their conflicts can be quantified as the spatial collision rate, which is the number of colliding frames divided by the number of frames in $\cP$.

-Second, the relocation overhead -- i.e. ``jump'' distances of agents in the parallel execution.
-As each agent $n$ is assigned different segments, at times the end of one segment can be at a different part of the scene than the start of the next segment.
-This is a violation as it expects the agent to unrealistically \textit{teleport} in space.
-We measure this jump conflict as:
+Ideally, agents should not occupy the same space simultaneously.
+However, in a parallel execution, one can envisage agents walking around others or an agent performing an action in a different place to avoid a spatial collision.
+Many actions are relocatable -- an agent can step aside to avoid a collision.
+In contrast, actions tied to fixed infrastructure (e.g., cooking on a hob or accessing a specific cupboard) cannot be moved.

+To reflect this, we distinguish between relocatable actions and location-restricted actions.
+A spatial collision occurs only when two or more agents occupy the same space for actions that must occur at a fixed location.
+We quantify the spatial collision rate as the number of colliding frames involving restricted locations, normalised by the total duration of the parallel execution.